-You may not be able to cure your child’s allergies, but you can help your little one feel better.
-Here's what you need to know.
+You can't cure your child’s allergies, but you can help your little one feel better.

-When your child has an allergic reaction, his body releases a chemical called histamine.
-That’s what makes his nose stuffy or runny.
-It can also make his eyes itchy and watery.
+When your child has an allergic reaction, their body releases a chemical called histamine.
+That’s what makes their nose stuffy or runny.
+It can also make their eyes itchy and watery.

 Antihistamines are usually the first medications used to treat allergies.
-Like their name suggests, they work by blocking the effect of histamine.
+Like their name suggests, they block the effect of histamine.

 Things to Know:

-- Some antihistamines are short-acting and are taken every four to six hours.
+- Some are short-acting and are taken every 4 to 6 hours.

-- Longer-acting timed-release antihistamines are taken every 12 to 24 hours.
+- Longer-acting timed-release ones are taken every 12 to 24 hours.